-it’s a picture most of us dream of.
-Sitting in a comfortable sofa, by a log burner, in a stylish log home.
+it’s a picture most of us dream of - sitting in a comfortable sofa, by a log burner, in a stylish log cabin home.
+But are log cabins easy to heat?
+Like any building, as long as they are well built, well insulated and draught proof, you should have no problem heating your new log cabin.

 There are a lot of options nowadays with electrical heaters – wall panel, radiant, with all sorts of timers and heat sensors built-in.
 And if you want to be very daring, you can put in underfloor heating.
 Why not have an air to air heat exchanger built in?
 All of these options are endlessly possible.